Perfect (Sara Evans song): Chart performance

 "Perfect" debuted at number 55 on the US Billboard Hot Country Songs chart the week of September 20, 2003, becoming the highest debut of the week.
 By the end of 2003, the track had reached number 24.
 It would enter the top-ten of the chart the week of February 21, 2004, at number ten.
 That week also featured Terri Clark's "I Wanna Do It All" (no. 4) and Martina McBride's "In My Daughter's Eyes" (no. 7), making it the first time since November 3, 2001 that three solo female artists were simultaneously in the top ten; that week featured singles by McBride, Carolyn Dawn Johnson, and Reba McEntire in the top-ten.
-"Perfect" would reach a peak position of number two on the chart on April 3, 2004 behind Kenny Chesney's "When the Sun Goes Down", making it the highest charting single by a solo female artist since Terri Clark's "I Just Wanna Be Mad" also stopped at the runner up spot on February 22, 2003.
+"Perfect" would reach a peak position of number two on the chart on April 3, 2004, making it the highest-charting single by a solo female artist since Terri Clark's "I Just Wanna Be Mad" also stopped at the runner up spot on February 22, 2003.
 It spent 33 weeks in total on the chart, Evans's fourth longest run.
 In February 2004, the song would receive a Spin Award from Broadcast Data Systems for 50,000 confirmed plays.
 It would receive another Spin Award in May 2004, this time for 100,000 confirmed plays.